Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation: Experiments

 \textbf{Parameter Settings.} Following C2GAN~\cite{tang2019cycle}, the experiments on Radboud Faces are trained for 200 epochs with batch size of 4.

-\textbf{Evaluation Metrics.} Following C2GAN~\cite{tang2019cycle}, we first employ Structural Similarity (SSIM) \cite{wang2004image} and Peak Signal-to-Noise Ratio (PSNR) to evaluate the quantitative quality of generated images by different methods.
+\textbf{Evaluation Metrics.} We follow C2GAN~\cite{tang2019cycle} and employ Structural Similarity (SSIM) \cite{wang2004image} and Peak Signal-to-Noise Ratio (PSNR) to evaluate the quantitative quality of generated images.
 Moreover, we adopt Amazon Mechanical Turk (AMT) perceptual studies to evaluate the quality of the generated images.
 Specifically, participants were shown a sequence of pairs of images, one a real image and one fake image, and asked to click on the image they thought was real.
+The same exact images are presented to the workers for all baselines for fair comparisons.
 Finally, we also use a neural network based metric LPIPS~\cite{zhang2018unreasonable} to evaluate the proposed method.

-\textbf{State-of-the-Art Comparison.} We compare the proposed SelectionGAN with several state-of-the-art methods, i.e., StarGAN~\cite{choi2018stargan}, Pix2pix~\cite{isola2017image}, GPGAN~\cite{di2018gp}, PG2~\cite{ma2017pose} and C2GAN~\cite{tang2019cycle}.
-Quantitative results of the SSIM, PSNR, LPIPS and AMT metrics are show in Table~\ref{tab:result_face}.
-We can see that the proposed SelectionGAN achieves the best results on all metrics.

-\textbf{Qualitative Evaluation.} Qualitative results are shown in Fig.~\ref{fig:expression_results}.
-Clearly, the image generated by our SelectionGAN are more sharper and contains more image details compared with other leading methods.
+\textbf{State-of-the-Art Comparisons.} We compare the proposed SelectionGAN with several state-of-the-art methods, i.e., StarGAN~\cite{choi2018stargan}, Pix2pix~\cite{isola2017image}, GPGAN~\cite{di2018gp}, PG2~\cite{ma2017pose}, Pix2pixHD \cite{wang2018high}, GauGAN \cite{park2019semantic}, and C2GAN~\cite{tang2019cycle}.
+Quantitative results of the SSIM, PSNR, LPIPS, and AMT metrics are show in Table~\ref{tab:result_face}.
+We can see that the proposed SelectionGAN and SelectionGAN++ achieve better results than the existing methods on all metrics, validating the effectiveness of our methods.
+Note that GauGAN achieves unsatisfactory results in this task since it is proposed to use segmentation maps as input.
+However, this task uses facial landmarks as guidances, which is quite different from segmentation maps.
+On the contrary, our methods achieve good results in this task, which further proves the generalizability of our proposed methods.
+Qualitative results are shown in Fig.~\ref{fig:expression_results}.
+Clearly, the image generated by our SelectionGAN and SelectionGAN++ are more sharper and contains more image details compared to other leading methods.

 \textbf{Visualization of Learned Uncertainty Maps.} We also show the learned uncertainty maps in Fig.~\ref{fig:expression_results}.
 We observe that the proposed SelectionGAN can generate different uncertainty maps according to different facial expressions, which means the proposed model can learn the difference between different expression domains.